EternisAI/strategy-bench/README.md

-# Social Deduction Bench (SDB)
+# Strategy Bench

-**Unified benchmark framework for evaluating Large Language Models in social deduction games**
+**A benchmark framework for evaluating Large Language Models in multi-agent social deduction games**

-## What is SDB?
+## What is Strategy Bench?

-Social Deduction Bench provides a production-ready platform for evaluating AI social intelligence through interactive games.
-Test LLMs on deception, strategic reasoning, and multi-agent coordination across multiple social deduction games with consistent interfaces.
+Strategy Bench is designed to test the exact capabilities personal AI will need when representing us in messy, multi-party settings and making decisions based on incomplete information.

+The benchmark uses strategic games where agents take actions, communicate with each other, and make decisions based on their world model.
+We focus on games that combine asymmetric/incomplete information, multi-party interactions, and possible deceptive behavior that agents must account for before making decisions.

+This provides a crisp, high-signal way to evaluate how well AI agents can handle the complex social and strategic reasoning required in real-world scenarios when they represent human interests in the near future.

 ## Supported Games